Rub21/findchangeset-plugin/Build-plugin.md

 ```

-#### Configure the build.xml file
+#### Configuring the build.xml file

-Open your `findchangeset-plugin/build.xml` file and add the basic configuration, the configuration include settings for start the plugin without restart JOSM.
+Open your `findchangeset-plugin/build.xml` file and add the basic configuration, which includes settings for starting the plugin without restarting JOSM.

 ```